Hello!

 • Can I visit the archive? plus-minus

-The archive is for everyone, and we welcome all inquiries.
-We prioritize requests that contribute to gaming culture, gaming history, or the games industry in meaningful ways.
+We welcome inquiries and requests to visit the archive.
+We prioritize requests that contribute to gaming culture, gaming history, research, preservation or the games industry in meaningful ways.

 • I have a collection of video games that I want to sell/donate, who should I contact? plus-minus

-Please contact our Acquisitions Manager at [email protected], or use the contact form available on this page.
+Please contact David Boström at [email protected], or use the contact form available on this website.

-• Are there any pictures or movies from the archive? plus-minus
+• Are there any photos or videos from the archive? plus-minus

-Please see the “Tour the Archive” section and our blog post to get a better look at the archive.
-You can also follow us on YouTube, Instagram, X, and Bluesky, see the links provided on this page.
+Please see the “Tour the Archive” section and our blog posts for a closer look at the archive.
+You can also follow us on YouTube, Instagram, X and Bluesky through the links provided on this website.

 Do you want to contact us?
 Cool!
 Then don’t miss out this form.